Galzooz1/Music-Wave/README.md

 # Music-Wave
-Choose your song and get on the wave! https://musicwave.netlify.app
+Choose your song and get on the wave! <br/>
+Built with jQuery <br/>
+https://musicwave.netlify.app